 Write data to the MaxCompute table

-You can use a Data Integration node and a MaxCompute node to write data to the MaxCompute table.
+You can use a data synchronization task and a task on a MaxCompute node to write data to the MaxCompute table.
 DataWorks also allows you to use the data upload feature to import data from your on-premises machine to the MaxCompute table.

 Export data from the MaxCompute table